ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport sessions are initiated inside a given HTTP/3 connection by the client, who sends an extended CONNECT request {{!RFC8441}}.
-If the server accepts the request, an WebTransport session is established.
+If the server accepts the request, a WebTransport session is established.
 The resulting stream will be further referred to as a *CONNECT stream*, and its stream ID is used to uniquely identify a given WebTransport session within the connection.
 The ID of the CONNECT stream that established a given WebTransport session will